Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 This results in significantly less ad spend as brands can verify that a campaign will work before investing valuable resources in an unsuccessful strategy.

-All in all, for businesses looking to expand and grow, a better understanding of the Return on Ad Spend can help:
+All in all, for brands looking to expand and grow, a better understanding of ROAS can help:

 - Budget for future advertising campaigns